Dianna/dianna.github.io/_posts/2017-01-28-Simple-Intro-To-ES6-Classes.md

 published: true
 ---

-**Heads up, this post assumes that you are already familiar with JS classes and prototypal inheritance.
-If you need a refresher, [check this out](http://javascriptissexy.com/oop-in-javascript-what-you-need-to-know/)**

-ES6 classes are not too much of a leap from what you’re already familiar with.
+ES6 classes are not too much of a leap from [what you’re already familiar with](http://javascriptissexy.com/oop-in-javascript-what-you-need-to-know/).
 They just make life easier through syntactic sugar.
 When I switched my development back from Angular to React, this time with ES6, I could immediately see how much clearer and succinct my code was—not to mention the helpful exceptions thrown whenever I tried to use it incorrectly.

 ### ES6 Class Advantages
 - Throws exception automatically if not used correctly (i.e. no *this* context because *new* wasn’t used or *super* wasn’t called.
 More on that coming up)